-This notice solicits applications for fiscal year (FY) 2018 Ryan White HIV/AIDS Program (RWHAP) Part D Women, Infants, Children, and Youth (WICY) Grants Supplemental Funding.
-The purpose of this supplemental funding is to strengthen organizational infrastructure to respond to the changing health care landscape and/or to increase capacity to develop, enhance, or expand access to high quality family-centered HIV primary health care services for low income, uninsured, and underserved WICY living with HIV.
+This notice solicits applications for fiscal year (FY) 2018 Ryan White HIV/AIDS Program (RWHAP) Part C Capacity Development Program.
+The purpose of this program is to strengthen organizational infrastructure to respond to the changing health care landscape and to increase capacity to develop, enhance, or expand access to high quality HIV primary health care services for low income, uninsured, and underserved people living with HIV (PLWH).

 Funding under this program is not intended to support long-term activities.
 Instead, the proposed activity should be of a short-term nature and should be completed by the end of the one-year period of performance for this funding opportunity.
+You may propose an expansion of activities currently supported with RWHAP Part C Capacity Development or Part D Supplemental funding; however, the Health Resources and Services Administration (HRSA) will not fund the same activity in FY 2018 as HRSA funded in FY 2017.
+If the proposed project is an expansion of a previously funded activity, you will be required to provide a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.
 You may submit proposals for only one of the following two categories: 1) HIV Care Innovation or 2) Infrastructure Development.
 Select only one category and one type of activity from the selected category.
-You may propose an expansion of activities currently supported with RWHAP Part D Supplemental or Part C Capacity Development funding; however, the Health Resources and Services Administration (HRSA) will not fund the same activity in FY 2018 as HRSA funded in FY 2017.
-If the proposed project is an expansion of a previously funded activity, you will be required to provide a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.